 A Guide to Federal Jury Service

-This Web site is designed for jurors, employers, and the public to use to find useful information about the Federal jury system.
+This web site is designed for jurors, employers, and the public to use to find useful information about the Federal jury system.

 The links to the left are provided to help you with information regarding jury service, frequently asked questions and information for employers regarding employer obligation.

-This web site is for you and we hope that you find it helpful.
-If you have comments or questions about this web site, contact us at firstname.lastname@example.org or use the Contact Us link at the bottom of this page.
+If you have comments or questions about this web site, contact us at email@example.com or use the Contact Us link at the bottom of this page.

 It's Your Duty and Honor